 • Identify the source of pain

-Sometimes it's too obvious - if you're going throughthrough a divorce or lost a loved one.
-In other cases, you may experience grief without understanding what exactly makes you feel a loss.
-Analyze all the changes that have occurred recently in your life, and allow yourself to experience the feelings that appear when you remember each of the events.
-Try to identify situations that cause you a feeling of pain or sadness.
-As soon as you find the reason that causes you heavy emotions, recognize for yourself its existence.
-If you pretend that everything is in order, trying to suppress your feelings, then in the course of time these feelings will still manifest in an unhealthy way.
+Sometimes it's too obvious - if you go throughthrough divorce or the loss of a loved one.
+In other cases, you may be grieving without knowing what exactly is causing you to feel the loss.
+Consider all the changes that have occurred in your life recently and allow yourself to experience the feelings that arise when you remember each event.
+Try to identify situations that cause you to feel pain or sadness.
+Once you find the reason that causes you difficult emotions, acknowledge it.
+If you pretend that everything is okay, trying to suppress your feelings, then over time these feelings will still manifest in unhealthy ways.
 They will turn into anxiety, anger, depression.

 • Allow yourself to cry

-When you feel that your eyes are "on wetplace ", - give yourself a cry.
-Tears for our body - like a valve that allows you to go out of sadness, anxiety, disappointment, and does not allow to accumulate stress.
-Tears help to get rid of stress hormones and harmful toxins that arise from the effects of stress.
-Those who do not allow themselves to cry during grief and sadness, contribute to the accumulation of stress hormones and weakening of their immune system, which can even lead to serious illnesses.
+When you feel like your eyes are "wet"place", - let yourself cry.
+Tears for our body are like a valve that allows sadness, anxiety, disappointment to escape, and does not allow stress to accumulate.
+Tears help get rid of stress hormones and harmful toxins that appear due to stress.
+Those who do not allow themselves to cry during grief and sadness, make their "contribution" to the accumulation of stress hormones and the weakening of their immune system, which can even lead to serious illnesses.
 Psychologists have long established that crying is an important part of confronting grief and healing from it.

 • Talk about what's bothering you

-Some people always needto share with others their thoughts and emotions.
-On the contrary, others are very secretive.
-This, in general, is a private matter for everyone.
-But not in the case when a person does not know how to cope with the loss.
-Talking to someone about your problem (especially with someone who is unreservedly trusted) helps to build confidence in oneself and faster healing through emotional openness.
-Such a conversation helps to discuss questions that can be too difficult or painful for you alone, without friendly support.
+Some people always feel the need tosharing your thoughts and emotions with others.
+Others are very secretive.
+This is, in general, a private matter for everyone.
+But not in the case when a person does not know how to cope with a loss.
+Talking to someone about your problem (especially someone you trust implicitly) helps to strengthen your self-confidence and heal faster through emotional openness.
+Such a conversation helps to discuss issues that may be too difficult or painful for you to deal with alone, without the support of friends.

 • Pay more attention to yourself

-If you are faced with grief and loss, thennot only does your mood decline.
-Your energy level also drops significantly.
-You can experience not only mental, but also physical pain.
-You will be troubled by anxiety, headache, pain in the muscles.
-Now is not the time to force yourself to observe your usual schedule of employment or even give yourself extra workloads.
+If you are facing grief and loss, thenIt’s not just your mood that’s down.
+Your energy level is also significantly lower.
+You may experience not only mental pain, but also physical pain.
+You will be overcome with anxiety, headaches, muscle pain.
+Now is not the time to force yourself to stick to your usual schedule or even give yourself extra work.
 Instead, give yourself a break.
-Pamper yourself by allowing yourself to do whatever the soul asks and what can comfort you.
-Go for a long walk or soak in the bathroom.
-Go for a massage.
+Pamper yourself by allowing yourself to do whatever your heart desires and whatever might comfort you.
+Go for a long walk or soak in the bath.
+Get a massage.
 Listen to your favorite music.
-Look at the funny movie.
+Watch a funny movie.
 Eat something tasty.
-And most importantly - give yourself a proper sleep.
-When you feel that sadness overcomes you - try to stay away from alcohol.
-Alcohol will make you feel even worse.
-In addition, limit the viewing of television and in any case do not look melodramas with a sad ending.
-And yet - avoid isolation.
+And most importantly, give yourself a good night’s sleep.
+When you feel sadness overcoming you, try to stay away from alcohol.
+Alcohol will only make you feel worse.
+Also, limit your TV viewing and never watch melodramas with a sad ending.
+And also, avoid isolation.
 Now you need to spend as much time as possible with your family and friends.
-Even if they just stay close to you, you will feel a noticeable relief.
+Even if they are just around you, you will feel a noticeable relief.

 • Concentrate on gratitude

-Of course, it's hard to think about something else, whensorrow knocked at your door.
-But, despite your losses, there have been a lot of good things in your life.
+Of course, it's hard to think about anything else whengrief has knocked on your door.
+But despite your losses, there have been and are many good things in your life.
 Remind yourself of this.
-To make it more convincing for you, list all the good that is in your life, writing it on paper.
-And try to find something positive for yourself, even in your current difficult situation.
-If the children have left to study in another city, and your house empty without them has become like a ruined nest - think that your children turned out to be few of those who wanted to enter a good university and who really could do it.
-Enjoy that in the future they will become good specialists with a specialty in your city that is in demand in your city.
-Imagine how many happy moments await you from meeting with them, when they will come home for a vacation!
-If a person has died, write down all the best memories of him.
-Thank the fate that he was with you.
-If your loved one has died of a serious illness - let you be comforted by the fact that his suffering is already behind us.
-If you go through a divorce - you can think first of all that now you will be spared from those painful moments of your life together, which eventually led to the destruction of the family.
-And the freedom will give you the opportunity to pay much more attention to yourself.
-In addition, now you have opened the way to a new relationship.
-How to know, maybe it's the new love that will make you truly happy!
-Grief and pain, it seems to us, can penetrate all aspects of our life, destroying its habitual course, and we completely forget about all the good that still surrounds us.
-Perhaps, at first you can not bring yourself to feel gratitude to life for the fact that it continues.
-But try to still notice all the positive things that are happening around you.
-And there, you look, and positive emotions will gradually return.
+To make it more convincing for you, list all the good things in your life, writing them down on paper.
+And try to find something positive for yourself even in your current difficult situation.
+If your children have left to study in another city, and your empty home without them has become like a ruined nest - think about the fact that your children were few of those who wanted to enter a good university and who were actually able to do so.
+Rejoice in the fact that in the future they will become good specialists with a specialty in demand in your city.
+Imagine how many joyful moments await you from meetings with them when they come home for the holidays!
+If a person dear to you has died - write down all the best memories of him.
+Thank fate for the fact that he was by your side.
+If your loved one has died from a serious illness - let you be comforted by the fact that his suffering is already behind you.
+If you are going through a divorce, you may think first of all that now you will be freed from those painful moments of your life together that ultimately led to the destruction of the family.
+And the freedom you have gained will give you the opportunity to pay much more attention to yourself.
+In addition, the path to new relationships is now open to you.
+Who knows, maybe it is a new love that will make you truly happy!
+Grief and pain, as it seems to us, can penetrate into all aspects of our life, destroying its usual course, and we completely forget about all the good that still surrounds us.
+Perhaps, at first, you will not be able to force yourself to feel gratitude for life for the fact that it continues.
+But still try to notice all the positive things that happen around you.
+And then, you will see, positive emotions will gradually begin to return.

 • be patient

-You already know that sorrow is a certainprocess.
-Depending on the cause of your grief and loss, you must go through different stages before your healing comes.
-Knowing the patterns of your emotions, you can better understand how to cope with the loss that you have suffered.
-Allow yourself to fully experience all the emotions associated with your grief, and let it help you to realize that eventually they will leave.
-The sense of loss and grief are temporary, even if you feel forever stuck in painful experiences.
-All of us eventually get cured and find further ways to advance our lives.
-So the person is arranged.
-When we say that you, too, will recover from grief and can live on - this does not mean that you will forget about your losses.
+You already know that grief is a certainprocess.
+Depending on the cause of your grief and loss, you will go through different stages before you can begin to heal.
+Knowing the pattern of your emotions will help you better understand how to cope with the loss you have suffered.
+Allow yourself to fully feel all the emotions associated with your grief, and be helped by the knowledge that they will pass with time.
+The feeling of loss and grief is temporary, even if you may feel stuck in the painful experience forever.
+We all eventually heal and find ways to move forward in our lives.
+That is just the way humans are.
+When we say that you, too, will recover from grief and be able to move on, it does not mean that you will forget about your losses.
 Of course not!
-We mean that you can move on, you will learn to rejoice in everything good in your life.
-Despite the weight of your loss today.
-If you grieve for the great loss in your life - we were happy to give you support by teaching you how to deal with grief.
-And if you know someone who is now overtaken by a loss - ask him with words of love and support!
-We advise you to read:
+We mean that you will be able to move on, you will learn to enjoy all the good things in your life.
+Despite the severity of your loss today.
+If you are grieving a major loss in your life, we would be happy to support you by teaching you how to cope with grief.
+And if you know someone who is currently experiencing a loss, please reach out to them with words of love and support!
+We recommend reading:

 Comments